StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

   - Custom Build Options, Featuring More Savedata, Server, and Extra Options
   - Palette Rendering
   - Autoloading Addons
   - A Jukebox
   - ...And More Annoyances!

 **FEATURES THAT WORK WITH ENOUGH EFFORT**
-  - Holepunching; Requires Vanilla-SRB2 Based Relay Server, Kart Krew's Won't Work
+  - Holepunching; Requires Vanilla-SRB2 Based Relay Server, Kart Krew's Most Likely Won't Work
   - ...And A Few More Annoyances!

 **WIP FEATURES (PROBABLY FOUND ON LATEST UNSTABLE BUILD)**
   - Netplus (really on a limb here)
   - Autoloading Folder Support (it's a funny story)
-  - Discord's Game SDK (need to convert it to C)
+  - Discord's Game SDK (it compiles fine, nothing's just there yet :P)
   - Dynamic Resolutions (an annoyance to port from srb2 2.2.6 to 2.2.11)
   - Software Models (an annoyance to port just like Dynamic Resolutions)
   - Android Support (i can't tell you how hard this will be)